boiln/myra/README.md

 # Myra

-Powerful network condition simulator that gives you some control over your connection behavior.
+Network condition simulator that gives you some control over your connection behavior.

 https://github.com/user-attachments/assets/f30a2227-25e4-47ee-a7d2-51726436f23f